Andrew Vaughn Player Props: White Sox vs. Angels

 Angels Pitching Rankings

-- The Angels pitching staff is 12th in the league with a collective 8.9 strikeouts per nine innings.

-- The Angels' 4.17 team ERA ranks 15th among all MLB pitching staffs.
+- The Angels' 4.23 team ERA ranks 16th across all league pitching staffs.

-- The Angels rank 13th in baseball in home runs allowed (60 total, 1.1 per game).
+- Angels pitchers combine to rank 13th in baseball in home runs given up (61 total, 1.1 per game).

+- The Angels are sending Barria (1-2) to the mound to make his second start of the season.

+- His most recent appearance came out of the bullpen on Sunday when the righty tossed one inning against the Miami Marlins, surrendering no earned runs while giving up only one hit.

 © 2023 Data Skrive.
 All rights reserved.